dentarg/auth0-blog/_posts/2018-04-26-whatsnewinreact163.markdown

 _React 16.3_ ships with new lifecycle methods such as `getDerivedStateFromProps`, and `getSnapshotBeforeUpdate`.

-These existing lifecycle methods, `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate` will be deprecated in a future ReactJS 16.x release because they have been known to be problematic and behave in unintended ways.
-These methods would still be available for use in future _React 17_.
+The current lifecycle methods `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate` will be deprecated in a future ReactJS 16.x release because they have been known to be problematic and behave in unintended ways.
+These methods will continue to be available for use in the next major release, _React 17_.

 * **getDerivedStateFromProps** can be used instead of `componentWillReceiveProps`.
 * **componentDidMount** can be used instead of **componentWillMount**.